 During July 2015, RAD-AID completed another visit to China to participate in a joint symposium with Affiliated Hospital of Ningxia Medical University in Yinchuan.
 The meeting featured radiation oncology educational sessions for regional providers and was a great success with double the expected attendance.
 During 2016, RAD-AID participated in the joint symposium again and continues its relationship with Ningxia.

-Under the leadership of Shilpen Patel, MD, FACRO, Director of RAD-AID Radiation Oncology, and Kate Ryan, BS, RT(T), Associate Program Manager of RAD-AID Radiation Oncology, the efforts of the RAD-AID Cancer Imaging and Treatment Program have continued to expand.
-With an initial trip completed at Kenyatta National Hospital (KNH) in Nairobi, Kenya, and other sites under development in Africa and India, the importance of interdisciplinary oncology teams has emerged as a priority.
-RAD-AID has an established relationship at KNH and the timing of a radiation oncology team visit was very impactful because the site recently received its first linear accelerator this year”previously they had only Cobalt-60 units.
+Under the leadership of Shilpen Patel, MD, FACRO, Director, Alichia J. White, CMD, MBA, RT(T) Program Manager, and Ruth Afanador, MBA, RT(T)(CT), Assistant Program Manager, the efforts of the RAD-AID Radiation Oncology Program have continued to expand.
+With a partnership at Kenyatta National Hospital (KNH) in Nairobi, Kenya, and other sites under development in Nigeria, Ethiopia and Peru, the importance of interdisciplinary oncology teams has emerged as a priority.
+RAD-AID has an established relationship at KNH and the timing of a radiation oncology team visit was very impactful because the site recently received its first linear accelerator this year previously they had only Cobalt-60 units.